| Emerson Radio & Phonograph

 Stereoscopic Television

-John L. Baird produces moving images which are given the appearance
+John L. Baird produces moving images which are given the appearance of solidity.

 (Radio News, November 1928 )